Fees and Fiscal Information

 Payment of Tuition Fees

 Tuition fees are payable on the dates listed in the academic calendar.
 Deadlines are enforced.
 Tuition fee payments are processed by University Bursar.
 Payments sent via U.S. mail must be received in the university cashier's office by the established fee payment deadline.
-The deadline date is a receipt date, not a postmark date.
+An on time payment for the tuition deadline date is a receipt date, not a postmark date.

 According to university policy, university cashiers will accept checks only for the amount due in payment of tuition fees, accounts receivable, loans and other student debts.
 Checks from foreign countries must be payable through a United States bank in U.S. dollars.
 The university can refuse two-party checks, altered checks and checks that will not photocopy.
 The university does not have the authority to waive late payment fees unless extraordinary circumstances warrant such a waiver or the university is primarily responsible for the delinquency.